 In its recent 50-state analysis of car insurance, MoneyGeek analyzed federal road safety data to create safety rankings for each state and the District of Columbia.
-To do that, we crunched state, federal and insurance industry data (see "Methodology") on road safety laws, uninsured drivers and traffic fatalities in each state, giving more weight to fatalities that involved preventable risks such as speeding.
+To do that, we crunched state, federal and insurance industry data (see "Methodology" below) on road safety laws, uninsured drivers and traffic fatalities in each state, giving more weight to fatalities that involved preventable risks such as speeding.
 Among our findings:

 Compare Auto Rates in Your States